buzz-lang/BittyBuzz/README.md

 The C source file should be placed inside `src/kilobot/mains`, whereas the Buzz script is expected to have the same name and be placer under `src/kilobot/mains/buzz_scripts`.
+You may also place a Buzz String Table (`.bst`) file next to the Buzz script (which specifies which string corresponds to which string ID), however that is only necessary:
+1) If You use Buzz strings inside the C source code that do not appear inside the Buzz script; or
+2) If you intend strings to be communicated between robots running different behaviors.

-_Important:_ After adding new files, be sure to rerun the CMake command again for CMake to take them into account.
+_Important:_ After adding new files, be sure to run `cmake ../src` for CMake to take them into account.

 Options
 -------